msavin/Mongol-meteor-explore-minimongo-devtools/README.md

 Mongol
 ======
 Meet Mongol, the insanely handy development package for Meteor.
 Starting today, you'll never have to enter the console to play with your data again.
-To enjoy the productivity boost, simple run:
+To enjoy the productivity boost, simply run:

 	meteor add msavin:mongol

+In version 0.4.0, Mongol gained support for automatic collection detection.
+Please report how its working to GitHub.
+Thanks JackAdams!

 Browse Your Collections
 -----------------------
-Mongol will automatically monitor your collections, and display the documents that you are subscribing to.
+Mongol will automatically detect your collections, and display the documents that you are subscribing to.
 Click on the collection name to see what it contains.

 Easily Modify Your Documents